joomla/Manual/docs/web-services-api/json-response-format/index.md

 }
 ```

-Let hightlight some things you should kown about this plugin:
+Let highlight some things you should know about this plugin:

 -   **onBeforeApiRoute method:** This method is required in each webservices plugin.
 Here is where you will define your routes (endpoints).
 You can define these routes inside this method, or in a custom separate method as was done here (this custom method will depend on you the way it will be built, it is not part of the Joomla core).

--   **createModuleSiteRoutes method:** Here you can check the constructor of the `Joomla\Router\Route` class and kown well all the params we using for instance the class.
+-   **createModuleSiteRoutes method:** Here you can check the constructor of the `Joomla\Router\Route` class and know well all the params we using for instance the class.
 But, let extend the descriptions of them here.

     -   **\["GET"\]:** The HTTP methods this route supports, all verbs must be in uppercase.
 All valid methods are <code>["GET", "POST", "PUT", "DELETE", "HEAD", "TRACE", "PATCH"]</code>